awsdocs/amazon-lumberyard-user-guide/doc_source/lumberyard-launcher-using.md

    You can also create, enable, and disable these capabilities from the command line\.
 For more information, see [Using Lumberyard Setup Assistant Batch](lumberyard-launcher-batch-using.md) and [Lmbr\.exe](lmbr-exe.md)\.

-1. Select **Visual Studio 2017**\.
+1. Select **Visual Studio 2017**, **Visual Studio 2019**, or both\.
-![\[Use Lumberyard Setup Assistant to configure Lumberyard, and install software and plugins.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/setup/ui-setup-assistant-1.22.png)
+![\[Use Lumberyard Setup Assistant to configure Lumberyard, and install software and plugins.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/setup/ui-setup-assistant-1.24.png)
 **Note**
+Selecting a version of Visual Studio here will enable it as a build platform and enable a Visual Studio solution to be generated for that version\.
+For more information about build settings specific to Visual Studio, see [Waf User Options and Settings](waf-user-options-and-settings.md)\.
+**Note**
-For more information about Visual Studio for Lumberyard, see [Visual Studio](setting-up-system-requirements.md#lumberyard-visual-studio-requirement)\.
+For more information about installing and configuring Visual Studio for Lumberyard, see [Developer tools](setting-up-system-requirements.md#lumberyard-visual-studio-requirement)\.

 1. Click **Next**\.

 1. Follow the instructions on each page\.

 1. When you have the required software and SDKs installed, click **Configure project** or **Launch Editor**\.
-For more information about configuring your project, see [Creating Lumberyard Game Projects](configurator-intro.md)\.
+For more information about configuring your project, see [Creating Lumberyard projects](configurator-intro.md)\.

 1. Log in your existing Amazon account or create an account to use the editor\.